-The most basic motivating force behind social proof is the bandwagon effect, which states that people are more likely to engage in an action if other people are doing it.
-For example, if over two million people have purchased a book and enjoyed it, logic dictates that you are likely to enjoy the book too.
+The most basic motivating force behind social proof is the bandwagon effect, a social psychology concept which states that people are more likely to engage in an action if other people are doing it.
+For example, if over two million people have purchased a book and enjoyed it, the wisdom of the crowd dictates that you are likely to enjoy the book too.

 Employing this form of social proof involves showing that a large number of people have purchased a product (“Over 20,000 copies sold!”) or that many people support the business (“Over 1 million satisfied customers!”).
 Prominently displaying social media follower counts can be another way of conveying social proof.
 Because numbers like these are often hard to verify and easily faked, the effectiveness of this tactic depends on how much the customer trusts the businesses claims.

-Social proof can tap into customer psychology, build trust & credibility, and lower barriers to making purchases online.
+Social proof works by tapping into the basic human instinct to follow the actions of others, building trust & credibility, and lowering barriers to making purchases online.

-Depending on the product or service, there are a number of ways that marketers can show social proof to help boost conversion rates.
+Depending on the product or service, there are a number of different types of social proof that can be used to help boost conversion rates.
 Some examples include:

-Any impressive-looking, quantifiable metric can serve as social proof, including number of downloads, number of e-mail subscribers, or even number of social shares.
+Any impressive-looking, quantifiable metric can serve as social proof, including number of downloads, number of e-mail subscribers, or even number of social shares on social networks.
 The more credible the evidence of your popularity, the better.